Nutrition: Sanusi questions lack of agency, Osinbajo promises strategy – Daily Trust

-Emir of Kano, HRH Muhammad Sanusi II, on Wednesday questioned the lack of agency to focus on malnutrition in the country and poor implementation of policies to address it.
+Emir of Kano Muhammadu Sanusi II yesterday questioned the lack of agency to focus on malnutrition in the country and poor implementation of policies to address it.

 Citing statistics that indicate nearly half of all deaths among children aged under five are linked to malnutrition, he said the country didn’t seem ready yet to change the “undesirable figures.”